coderefinery/reproducible-research/_episodes/04-cwl.md

 - [A wide range of workflow tools](http://www.commonwl.org/#Implementations) support CWL

+### CWL vs. Makefiles

+- Components can be run in Docker containers without the details of getting data into/out of the container
+- Workflows can be pushed out to run on a cluster
+- Workflows can run unmodified on multiple cluster platforms
+- But CWL is more complex

 ### Type-along exercise: Hello World

    > This material has been adapted from [an online tutorial](http://www.commonwl.org/user_guide/)